Svendolin/All-about-AJAX-and-Node.js/readme.md

 _**Means:**_

-*Asynchronous Request (Fetch = Vanilla, JQuery Ajax = JQuery, etc) and Responses.
+* Asynchronous Request (Fetch = Vanilla, JQuery Ajax = JQuery, etc) and Responses.
 XML = Obsolete, actually works like HTML.
-Through Json (text version of JS).
+Through Json (text version of JS)

 _**Used for:**_

- * Injecting content from a database / server (localhost e.g.) without refreshing the website every time.
+ * Injecting content from a database / server (localhost e.g.) without refreshing the website every time
  * Loading content into a web page from time to time.
 (Example: chatbots = refresh happens automatically)

- * Load webpage content when a button is clicked (e.g. "Show more" in a webshop).
+ * Load webpage content when a button is clicked (e.g. "Show more" in a webshop)

+ _**Advantages:**_

+ * Much more confortable for the user (take Youtube for example where we can watch a video and browse at the same time through the site)
+ * Reduces traffic because only the used data is going to be sent (take Instagram for example to show only the first 8 posts and reload some more if necessary)
+ * Reduces loading time.
+Images and bigger data aren't necesessary for an instant load

+ _**Disadvantages:**_

+ * Return Button can cause problems
+ * Ajax is always dependent on Javascript.
+Keep that in mind

 _**Combined with:**_